panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 ---
-title: "What is a Pure Function in JavaScript"
+title: "Pure Function in JavaScript: A Beginner's Guide"
 description: "A pure function always returns the same value given the same arguments and produces no side-effects."
 published: "2023-05-13"
 modified: "2023-05-13"